American Airlines Citi AAdvantage MileUp Credit Card Review

 - 25% savings on in-flight food and drinks on American Airlines flights

 American Airlines is part of the Oneworld Alliance, so you can use AAdvantage miles on partner airlines for added flexibility.
-While it is possible to book American Airlines flights with points from certain partners (e.g., using Chase points via British Airways), a co-branded card such as the MileUp is the only way to book directly with AA miles on American Airlines itself.
+You can also transfer points from certain Citi cards for top-ups, as Citi is the only major points system that transfers to the airline.

 When The Usual Advice Doesn't Apply